RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Keep reading for more details.
 :::

-**How each assignment is graded:** Each kind of graded assignment is different, and here is how each is graded:
+### How each assignment is graded

+Each kind of graded assignment is different, and here is how each is graded:

 | Assignment | How it's graded | What's recorded in Blackboard |
 | :----     | :------------ | :-------------- |